lolobored/jira-stats/README.md

 In order to configure the project, edit the following properties files:
 * jira-webgraphs/src/main/ressources/application.properties:
   * spring.data.jest.uri : the url for the elastic search instance
+  * server.port : the port used by the embedded tomcat server
 * jira-webgraphs/src/main/ressources/jira.properties:
   * jira.baseurl : the url for the jira instance
   * jira.project : acronyms for project to follow (separated by / ie PRJ1/PRJ2)